Home Programming Kubernetes Pods Explained: Why Connecting to a Database Pod Is Hard

 LoadBalancer reachable but SG blocks Timeout from internet Cloud security group does not allow 5432 Open SG to client IPs, lock to known sources

-Three Connection Patterns That Actually Work
+Three Reliable Connection Patterns

 Three Patterns — Pick the One That Matches Your Client A — In-cluster app ClusterIP + DNS app pod DB_HOST=postgres.db.svc CoreDNS → ClusterIP 10.96.42.7:5432 postgres-0 pod 10.244.3.7:5432 Best for production app traffic, CronJobs, Airflow DAGs, message workers B — Local developer kubectl port-forward laptop psql connects to localhost:5432 kubectl port-forward SPDY tunnel via API server postgres-0 pod (direct) no Service involved Best for debugging, migrations, one-off admin queries.
 NEVER for prod traffic.
 C — External app LoadBalancer + TLS + auth external app postgres.example.com:5432 cloud LB (NLB) SG: allow client CIDR postgres pod (via Service) TLS + strong auth required Best for analytics replica only, otherwise route through an API tier instead.